 This winter, don’t get left out in the cold.
-Maintaining your furnace will save you money and keep you warm!
+Maintaining your furnace after the furnace installation is done will save you money and keep you warm!
 Follow this guide to the best practices for keeping your furnace up and running during the winter months:

 - Replace your Filters.
 During the winter, make sure you are replacing your furnace filter every month.
 Make sure you are using the correct filter.
 There are even hypo-allergenic furnace filters which will help filter dust and other air pollutants from your home.